Wall Street Pummels Equity Commonwealth (EQC) After Recent Earnings Report

 Stifel gave a rating of “Hold” to EQC, setting the target price at $34 in the report published on August 01st of the previous year.

-During the last 5 trading sessions, EQC fell by -2.66%, which changed the moving average for the period of 200-days by -3.39% in comparison to the 20-day moving average, which settled at $26.15.
-In addition, Equity Commonwealth saw -6.12% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EQC remain unchanged, which changed the moving average for the period of 200-days by -1.18% in comparison to the 20-day moving average, which settled at $26.11.
+In addition, Equity Commonwealth saw -4.91% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for EQC